AVSLab/basilisk/src/fswAlgorithms/effectorInterfaces/forceTorqueThrForceMapping/forceTorqueThrForceMapping.rst

       - Description
     * - cmdTorqueInMsg
       - :ref:`CmdTorqueBodyMsgPayload`
-      - The name of the vehicle control (Lr) input message
+      - (optional) The name of the vehicle control torque (Lr) input message
     * - cmdForceInMsg
       - :ref:`CmdForceBodyMsgPayload`
-      - The name of the vehicle control force input message
+      - (optional) The name of the vehicle control force input message
     * - thrConfigInMsg
       - :ref:`THRArrayConfigMsgPayload`
       - The name of the thruster cluster input message